 The American Express Platinum Cashback Credit Card credit score

 American Express has some high eligibility requirements, stating that applicants must have no history of bad debt.
 Additionally, applicants need to be aged 18 or over, UK residents and have a current UK bank or building society account.

 The application can be made through the American Express website and will reportedly take less than 10 minutes.
 You will need to provide your name and address and nationality, alongside some financial information such as your employment status and details of your annual income and outgoings.

 If you are looking for a card that will reward you for high spending, then the American Express Platinum Cashback Credit Card is definitely one to consider.
-With a welcome bonus, ongoing cashback and the potential for higher cashback rewards the more you spend, you could really make your money work for you.
+With a welcome bonus, ongoing cashback, and the potential for higher cash back rewards the more you spend, you could really make your money work for you.
 Just take into account the £25 annual fee and make sure that is something you are happy with.
-But if you are clever and take advantage of the friend referral scheme and complimentary supplementary cards, you could really benefit from what the card has to offer.
+But if you are clever and take advantage of the friend referral scheme and complementary supplementary cards, you could really benefit from what the card has to offer.

 The Motley Fool receives compensation from some advertisers who provide products and services that may be covered by our editorial team.
 It’s one way we make money.
 But know that our editorial integrity and transparency matters most and our ratings aren’t influenced by compensation.
 Also, while we aim to feature some of the best products available, we do not review every product on the market.
 Learn more here.
 Any opinions or statements in this article belong to the author, and may be shared by The Motley Fool, however they were not provided or endorsed by our affiliate partners, unless expressly indicated.